ceapowell/Surrogate-Modelling/README.md

 ## Polynomial Approximation not based on point evaluations

-An outlier in polynomial approximation?
-Also known as non-intrusive polynomial chaos (if the polynomials chosen for the parameteric/random part are orthogonal)
+Stochastic Galerkin approximation is perhaps an outlier in polynomial approximation, in that it does not use point evaluations.
+It imposes a Galerkin condition, and in some sense is 'structure preserving'.
+Also known as intrusive polynomial chaos (if the polynomials chosen for the parameteric/random part are orthogonal).

 ### Stochastic Galerkin Approximation